 Please click on the following links for more information about osteopathy and how to take care of your back:

-We accept debit and credit cards, cheque or cash.
+We prefer contactless payment but accept debit and credit cards.

 Osteopath Maidstone | The Bower Mount Clinic